-The 2016 actuarial valuation was signed in the year.
+The 2016 actuarial valuation was finalised in the year.
 At the end of 2016 the Final Salary Scheme had a funding level (the relationship between estimated future pension payments and the funds held to pay for those pensions) of 97%.
 This was within the "funding corridor" of 95% to 105% and it was agreed that no adjustments to benefits are required.
 The Career Average Scheme had a small deficit of £0.44 million, which arose due to the initial administration costs of setting up the scheme, and is equivalent to a funding level of 73.5%.
 The Scheme Actuary confirmed that on the date of signing the Actuarial Valuation in February 2018 the funding level of the Final Salary Scheme was estimated to be around 100% and the Career Average Scheme was estimated to be over 100%.
-In 2018, the Scheme Actuary updated the terms for benefit options including the terms relevant for transfers in and transfers out of the Fund.